Battersea Power Station redevelopment

 Phase 2: Battersea Power Station

 First residents moved into the Phase 2 Power Station heritage building in May 2021, following the completion of Switch House West.
-Once home to the power station’s main switch gear, laboratory, battery and assembly rooms, Switch House West restoration utilises the existing historic structure of the power station, while adding three new glazed floors to the top, accommodating single and dual-aspect three-bedroom duplexes with private terraces.
-(Need to reword)
+Once home to the power station’s main switch gear, laboratory, battery and assembly rooms, Switch House West restoration utilities the existing historic structure of the power station, while adding three new glazed floors to the top, accommodating single and dual-aspect three-bedroom duplexes with private terraces.

 The next residential sections to complete are Boiler House and Switch House East.
 Apple’s London Campus is expected to take residency in their 500,000sq ft office space shortly, followed by many retail outfits.
 The Power Station is set to deliver around 250 very high-end, exclusive new homes, and will also become central London’s third largest shopping destination and 2,000-person events centre.